mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 In the [previous article](/post/packet-fragmentation-and-reassembly/) we implemented packet fragmentation and reassembly so we can send packets larger than MTU.

-This approach is great when the data block you're sending is time critical, but in other cases you need to send large blocks of quickly and reliably over packet loss, and you need the data to get through.
+This approach works great when the data block you're sending is time critical, but in other cases you need to send large blocks of quickly and reliably over packet loss, and you need the data to get through.

-In this situation, using a different technique gives much better results.
+In this situation, a different technique gives much better results.

 ## Background